Consensys/validator-smart-contracts/scripts/allowlist/README.md

 * The <_Address of Contract_> needs to be the same that is stated in the _qbft_ section of the genesis file for the _validatorcontractaddress_.
 * The <_Contract Code_> needs to contain the binary runtime code for the `ValidatorSmartContractAllowList.sol` contract in `contracts/allowlist`.
   The binary can be found in the example genesis.json file in this directory.
-For this binary the `ValidatorSmartContractAllowList.sol` contract was compiled using --_bin-runtime_ and --_optimize_ options of the solidity compiler
+For this binary the `ValidatorSmartContractAllowList.sol` contract was compiled using _--bin-runtime_, _--evm-version byzantium_ and _--optimize_ options of the solidity compiler

 General information about the genesis file can be found here: https://besu.hyperledger.org/en/stable/Reference/Config-Items/